blendernc/blendernc/README.md

 <!--INFO-->

----
-### Important:
-##### <span style="color: red;"> The BlenderNC API has been updated for future development and consistency to support `netCDF`, `grib`, and `zarr` formats.
-In other words, previous versions to 0.4.0 are not compatible.
-Users are required to update their BlenderNC nodetree to use the renamed nodes.
-Version 0.3.3 is the last version with support for the previous API.</span>
----

 **BlenderNC** is an open source add-on and Python module to visualize **netCDF**, **grib**, and **zarr** datasets in [**Blender**](www.blender.org).

 BlenderNC builds upon [**xarray**](https://github.com/pydata/xarray) and [**dask**](https://dask.org) to lazy load, manipulate, and display datasets as images in Blender.